Glossary

 There are a few exemptions, which typically include property owned by religious entities, governments, and nonprofit groups.
 These types of properties are not subject to property tax.

-To further illustrate, consider the following example with a 10% VAT tax assessed at each stage of the process.
+- VAT tax.
+Calculating VAT involves a straightforward process.
+To illustrate, consider the following example with a 10% VAT tax assessed at each stage of the process.

 A toy manufacturer buys raw materials for $10, which includes a 10% VAT tax.
 Once the parts are manufactured, a toy assembler buys them for $12, which carries a $2 VAT tax.
 The manufacturer receives $12; of that amount, they pay $1 to the government.
 The manufacturer pays only $1 to the government and keeps the other $1 as a reimbursement for the VAT tax they paid to acquire the raw materials.

-This process continues throughout each stage of the production or purchase.
+This process continues throughout each stage of production or purchase.
 The tax paid at each phase is calculated by deducting the VAT already paid in the prior stage of production or purchase.
+The end consumer then pays the entire VAT tax paid by the other businesses in the prior stages.

 - Sales tax.
 This tax is charged as a percentage of the retail cost; the rates vary depending on location.
 It is levied at the national, state, and municipal levels.